AutoChengh/EmergencyIndex/README.md

 <p align="center">
   <img src="The_shortcoming_of_TTC.png" alt="animated" width="55%" height="55%"/>
 </p>
+<p align="center"><em>Figure 1: TTC-based indicators can measure the intensity of collision avoidance along the current closure direction.
+However, in 2D scenarios, evasive maneuvers are not limited to actions along the current closure direction.
+Evasive actions may involve various possibilities, such as lateral or combined maneuvers, which TTC-based indicators struggle to quantify effectively</em></p>

 Don't worry!
 We will provide you with a new SSM—Emergency Index (EI), which is applicable to various forms of conflicts in a 2D plane.
 It can assess more granular levels of risk and, like TTC, has an intuitive physical meaning.